dpt/The-Great-Escape-in-C/BUGS.md

 Unfixed
 -------

+Next up:

+* Assert when the bottommost row of the map is brought into view.

 Queue:

 * The macOS UI game window scales to half its expected size if Cmd-Number is pressed twice in sequence.
 This is related somehow to 'Supports high-res backing' retina support flag.
-* I've seen the hero glide off on his knees through a fence when wire snipping is complete.
 * Have seen NPCs get stuck at night in hero's bedroom.
 * Have seen guards and prisoners getting bunched up in doorway.
 * Reset the game when a character is in the hero's bedroom - character is not reset.
 Original bug perhaps.